The Bed Sitting Room (film): Critical reception

 The Monthly Film Bulletin wrote: "There is scarcely a trace of a story-line; hence all the gags and lunatic gooneries are without dramatic connection, and situation comedy cannot survive without a plot to supply the situations.
 The gallery of characters can hardly be said to interact with one another; in many cases they exist solely in terms of a single outlandish idea or costume, with little else in the way of discernible personality. ...
 If the story is conceived in static terms, so are the individual shots, which in all too many cases are beautifully composed, beautifully photographed stills, lacking motion and continuity.
 The Bed Sitting Room is what the script for The Knack was, according to Lester, before revision, "a completely lunatic sketchbook of surrealism" – and a sketchbook, of course, consists of isolated units haphazardly lumped together.
 This failure is the sadder in that so many elements operate brilliantly towards constructing a devastating critique of 'civilised' society and its pathetic values."

 Leslie Halliwell wrote "Arrogantly obscure fantasy, a commercial flop which kept the director in the wilderness for four years.
 Fans of Monty Python may salvage a joke or two."

 John Russell Taylor in The Times found the film both funny and frightening, but lacking ideas enough for a whole feature film: "Precisely the same objection applies to the film as applied to the play: that it is based on one of those ideas which are fine in themselves but suffer from the drawback that once you have stated them, all you can do is state them again, louder".

+Stanley Kauffmann wrote that the Bed Sitting Room was 'a disaster.